karlieym/student_portugal/README.md

 <br> 1.
 Is it possible to predict student performance in Portuguese (mother tongue) Class?
 What are
 the factors that affect student achievement?
 <br> 2.
 Do the same analysis of students’ math final test performance, does it have the same attribution as Portuguese performance?
 <br> 3.
-Can we find any interesting associations between other factors other than student’s academic per-formance?
+Can we find any interesting associations between other factors other than student’s academic performance?
 <br> 4.
 What are the group characteristics of students with high and low grades respectively?

 ## Data description